zaufi/kate-cpp-helper-plugin/README.rst

 * List of currently ``#included`` files in a dialog and/or menu
 * OpenFile dialog for current ``#include`` line
 * Is it possible to use annotations iface somehow to indicate 'not-found' #include file?
+* Add quick open dialog -- like quick document switcher, but allows to find file to open based on configured include paths by partial name match...